-Predictive Analytics: From customer analysis to customer value
+Predictive Customer Analytics: From customer analysis to customer value

-Customer analysis with predictive analytics can provide valuable information for sales activities.
+Customer analytics with predictive analytics can provide valuable information for sales activities.

 Do you really know your customers – and not only the large-scale customers?
 Successful Customer Analytics should provide you with all the critical information about your customers.
 What are their preferences?
 How do they shop?